Asian shares mostly rise ahead of key US inflation report

 The bulk of earnings reports have already come in for this season, with big utility companies and retailers among the companies toward the tail end.
 This week will include reports from Southern Co., Coca-Cola and Kraft Heinz.

-In energy trading, benchmark U.S. crude fell $1.03 to $79.11 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international pricing standard, fell 81 cents to $95.80 a barrel.
+In energy trading, benchmark U.S. crude fell 58 cents to $79.56 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international pricing standard, fell 23 cents to $86.38 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama